vectara/vectara-docs/www/docs/learn/authentication/api-key-management.md

 putting together a quick prototype, or if you are working on an integration that does not yet support OAuth 2.0.

-The Personal API Key enables administrative tasks including creating, deleting, and listing corpora, managing API keys for accessible corpora, reading usage data, updating corpora filters, executing queries, and indexing.
+The Personal API Key enables most administrative tasks including creating, deleting, and listing corpora, managing API keys for accessible corpora, reading usage data, updating corpora filters, executing queries, and indexing.

+You cannot use a Personal API Key to delete an account, validate a registration, transfer account ownership, or access billing data.

 :::caution